phormio/psr7-cookies/docs/api.md

   * turn on assertions and make sure that a failed assertion either terminates the program or throws an exception.

-If you choose the latter, and
+You won't trip over the preconditions if you follow the rules in this documentation, e.g. the rules above on `path`.

-your application needs to support PHP 5, then the following is one possible implementation:
+If you choose the second of the above two options, and your application needs to support PHP 5, then the following is one possible implementation: